 Instead, DCO's predictive engine combines historical and real-time data, driving action through contextual relevance.

-Real-World Examples of Dynamic Creative Optimization
+Real-world examples of Dynamic Creative Optimization (DCO)

 Dynamic creative optimization is incredibly versatile—it can be used by brands in nearly every industry to reach a range of advertising goals.